AgustinSRG/Pokemon-Showdown-Node-Bot/commands/README.md

 Group Chats
 ------------

+Automated Promotion

+ - `setautorank [on/off]` - Enable or disable automated promotion in a room
+ - `autorank [rank/off]` - Set the autopromotion rank for all users when joining the room
+ - `autorank [user], [rank/deauth]` - Set the autopromotion rank for a single user
+ - `listautorank` - Upload the autopromotion list to Hastebin

 Developing commands for GroupChats feature

  - `ignoregroupchat [groupchat]` - temporarily ignore a groupchat (to leave a groupchat).
 Then you must edit the config to make it permanent